ISISComputingGroup/ibex_developers_manual/GUI_development/CSS/Using-the-archive-engine-with-mysql.md

 The mysql_settings.ini file contains the database settings and may need to be altered depending on your setup.

-There is a demostration configuration file called icap_test_config.xml which can be used as a starting point for your own configuration.
+There is a demonstration configuration file called icap_test_config.xml which can be used as a starting point for your own configuration.

 Alternatively, you can use the get_config.bat file to retrieve the current settings, the bat file will need to be edited to set the correct engine name to retrieve.